 R. Scott Greer founded Numenor Ventures, LLC, a venture capital firm focused on life science companies, and has served as its Managing Director since June 2002.
 Prior to that, Scott co-founded Abgenix, Inc. and from June 1996 through May 2002, he served as its Chief Executive Officer.
 He also served as a director of Abgenix from 1996 and Chairman of the Board from 2000 until the acquisition of Abgenix by Amgen, Inc. in April 2006.
 Prior to Abgenix’s formation, Scott held senior management positions at Cell Genesys, Inc., initially as Chief Financial Officer and Vice President of Corporate Development and later as Senior Vice President of Corporate Development.
 Scott currently serves as the chairman of the board of Calimmune, Inc. and is a director of Inogen, Inc., Sientra, Inc., StemCells, Inc. and Nektar Therapeutics, Inc. He previously served as chairman of the board of Sirna Therapeutics, Inogen, Inc. and Ablexis LLC and as a director of Illumina, Inc., Auspex, Inc. and CV Therapeutics, Inc. He has also previously served on the board of numerous private companies.
 Scott received his BA in economics from Whitman College, earned his MBA in business administration from Harvard University and was a certified public accountant.

-Eric Dobmeier was appointed Chief Operating Officer of Seattle Genetics in 2011.
-Since he began his career at Seattle Genetics in 2002, he has also served as Chief Business Officer, Vice President, Corporate Development and General Counsel.
-He oversees the company’s business development, corporate communications, manufacturing and program/alliance management groups, as well as corporate strategy initiatives.
-While at the company, he has been responsible for the negotiation and completion of multiple corporate alliances, including the ex-U.S./Canada development and commercialization agreement with Takeda Pharmaceutical Company for ADCETRIS®.
-He has also been instrumental in securing $1.2 billion in financing for Seattle Genetics’ growth.
-Previously, Mr. Dobmeier was with the law firms of Venture Law Group and Heller Ehrman LLP where he represented technology companies in connection with public and private financings, mergers and acquisitions and corporate partnering transactions.
-Mr. Dobmeier serves on the Boards of Directors of Stemline Therapeutics, Inc. and Atara Biotherapeutics, Inc. He holds a J.D. from University of California, Berkeley School of Law and an A.B. in History from Princeton University.
+Eric Dobmeier is the President and Chief Executive Officer of Silverback Therapeutics, a private Seattle-based biotechnology company.
+Previously, he served as Chief Operating Officer of Seattle Genetics, overseeing business development, corporate communications, manufacturing and program/alliance management activities, as well as corporate strategy initiatives.
+While at Seattle Genetics, was directly involved in raising more than $1.2 billion in equity capital, and led negotiation and completion of multiple corporate alliances with leading biotechnology and pharmaceutical companies.
+Prior to that, Mr. Dobmeier was with the law firms of Venture Law Group and Heller Ehrman LLP where he represented technology companies in connection with public and private financings, mergers and acquisitions and corporate partnering transactions.
+Mr. Dobmeier received a J.D. from University of California, Berkeley School of Law and an undergraduate degree from Princeton University.